Primary Advisor/Dissertation Chair

 Adult Education, Healthcare Education, Workplace Education, Organizational Learning

 Laine, Jenna Brianne, "Facilitating Provider Education: The Role and Impact of Healthcare Educators" (2015).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 220.